 Disable Authenticator App - Admin Side

 As an administrator, you may remove a user's current authenticator app.
 Go to the user's settings page, and under Account Settings > Two Factor Authentication, select Remove Current Authenticator App.
 Scroll to the bottom of the page and click Save.
-The next time the user logs in, only their userame and password is needed to log into the administrative interface and the Bomgar representative console.
+The next time the user logs in, only their username and password will be needed to log into the administrative interface and the Bomgar representative console.

 Note: An administrator may remove a user's current authenticator app whether the user is required to use two-factor authentication or simply chooses to use it.

 If a user's device used for two-factor authentication is lost or reset, a Bomgar admin must remove that user's current authenticator app and require that the user set up two-factor authentication again.